OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 Returns an ``ISubscriptionDetails`` object for the newly created subscription.

 ``ISubscriptionDetails``
-    :event_type:  The event type used to create the subscription.
+    :eventType:  The event type used to create the subscription.
 One of: user.create, user.enroll, course.create, course.complete
     :target:  The url to POST object data to when the trigger fires.
-    :owner_id:  Owner of the subscription.
+    :ownerId:  Owner of the subscription.
-    :created: When the subscription was first created (ISO formatted date).
+    :createdTime: When the subscription was first created (ISO formatted date).
     :active:  Whether it's active.
     :status: Current status of the subscription
     :href:  Location of the subscription.

-Will likely need to extend the current subscription to allow storage of ``event_type`` data.
+Will likely need to extend the current subscription to allow storage of ``eventType`` data.
 This could, to a limited degree, be derived from the subscriptions ``for`` and ``when`` data, but we may not want to expose that, and wouldn't match what was used during creation anyway.